Chapter 5.84

 D. “Tax year” or “taxable year” means the year commencing January 1st, and ending on the thirty-first day of December of the same year, or in lieu thereof, the taxpayer’s fiscal year when permission is obtained from the Director to use the same as the tax period.

-F. “Cellular telephone service” means a two-way voice and data telephone/telecommunications system based in whole or substantially in part on wireless radio communications and which is not subject to regulation by the Washington Utilities and Transportation Commission (WUTC).
+F. “Cellular telephone service” is a voice or data telephone/telecommunications system based in whole or substantial part on wireless radio communications, whether or not the communications are subject to regulation by the Washington Utilities and Transportation Commission (WUTC).
 This includes cellular mobile service.
-The definition of cellular mobile service includes other wireless radio communications services such as specialized mobile radio (SMR), personal communications services (PCS), and any other evolving wireless radio communications technology which accomplishes a purpose similar to cellular mobile service.
+Cellular mobile service includes other wireless radio communications services such as specialized mobile radio (SMR), personal communications services (PCS), and any other evolving wireless radio communications technology which accomplishes the same purpose as cellular mobile service.

-H. “Competitive telephone service” means the providing by any person of telecommunications equipment or apparatus, or service related to that equipment or apparatus such as repair or maintenance service, if the equipment or apparatus is of a type which can be provided by persons that are not subject to regulation as telephone companies under RCW Title 80 and for which a separate charge is made.
+G. “Competitive telephone service” means the providing by any person of telecommunications equipment or apparatus, or service related to that equipment or apparatus such as repair or maintenance service, if the equipment or apparatus is of a type which can be provided by persons that are not subject to regulation as telephone companies under RCW Title 80 and for which a separate charge is made.
+Competitive telephone service also includes leasing of telephone street directories.
+Transmission of communication through cellular telephones is classified as "telephone business" rather than "competitive telephone service."

 5.84.020 Exercise of power to license for revenue